dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 #### 🔦 PyTorch

-Now that we have everything in the right place, let's start by training a baseline model with no optimization.
+Now that everything's in place, let's start by training a baseline model with no optimization.

 For that, run the `train.py` script in the `yolov5-train` folder.
 ```bash